CERTCC/Vultron/docs/process_models/report_management.md

 # Report Management Process Model

-In this page, we describe a high-level workflow for CVD
+In this page, we describe a high-level workflow for the CVD Report Management (RM) process.
-RM.
-The
-RM process should be
-reasonably familiar to anyone familiar with ITSM workflows such as problem, change, incident or service request management.
+The RM process should be reasonably familiar to anyone familiar with IT Service Management (ITSM) workflows such as problem, change, incident or service request management.
 In particular, any workflow in which work items (e.g., incident reports, problem tickets, change requests) are received, validated, prioritized, and work is subsequently completed, should map onto the RM process outlined in this chapter.

 In the interest of maintaining the potential for interoperability among different organizations' internal processes, our protocol does not specify intra-organizational subprocesses within each state, although we give examples of such subprocesses in §[\[sec:do_work\]](#sec:do_work){reference-type="ref" reference="sec:do_work"}.
-For further reference, ISO/IEC 30111:2019(E) [@ISO30111] provides recommendations for Vendors' *internal* processes that can be mapped into the RM process.
+For further reference, ISO/IEC 30111:2019(E)
+[@ISO30111] provides recommendations for Vendors' *internal* processes that can be mapped into the RM process.
 We provide such a mapping in Appendix